 - Reporting: to track project progress and ensure payments are made according to a schedule of milestones to be agreed with selected projects.
-This reporting will be in confidence to BEIS and its technical advisers and will not be published.
-Any changes to schedules or project plans will need to be discussed with BEIS and applicants should expect significant interaction with the team during the project. - Evaluation of the scheme: Successful applicants will be expected to participate in an evaluation of the scheme during and after final contract payments, to assess the impact of the scheme, including value for money. - Knowledge sharing: effective dissemination and knowledge sharing are key requirements in this Competition - and applicants will be assessed on the scope and scale of their proposed knowledge sharing activities.
+This reporting will be in confidence to BEIS, and will not be published.
+Any changes to schedules or project plans will need to be discussed and agreed with BEIS and applicants should expect significant interaction with the team during the project. - Evaluation of the scheme: Successful applicants will be expected to participate in an evaluation of the scheme during and after final contract payments, to assess the impact of the scheme, including value for money.